-I am a Registered Psychologist with the College of Psychologists of Ontario.
-I have expertise in the assessment and treatment of mood and anxiety disorders in adults.
-I have especial expertise in cognitive-behaviour therapy (CBT) for over 20 years and am certified by the Canadian Association of Cognitive and Behavioural Therapies (CABCT).
+I am a Registered Psychologist with the College of Psychologists of Ontario and have expertise in the assessment and treatment of mood and anxiety disorders in adults.
+I have practiced and taught cognitive-behaviour therapy (CBT) for over 20 years and am certified by the Canadian Association of Cognitive and Behavioural Therapies (CABCT).

 Publications (student co-authors in bold)

-- Purdon, C., & Clark, D. A. (2005).
+Clark, D. A., & Purdon, C. (2005).
 Overcoming obsessional thoughts.
 Oakland, CA: New Harbinger. (https://www.newharbinger.com/overcoming-obsessive-thoughts Over 30 000 copies sold!

 Selected book chapters

-- Purdon, C., & Chiang, B. (in press).
+5. Purdon, C., & Chiang, B. (2016).
 Treatment of obsessive-compulsive disorder.
-In A. Carr and M. McNulty (Eds.), The Handbook of Adult Clinical Psychology: An Evidence Based Practice Approach 2nd Edition (pp. XX-XX).
+In A. Carr and M. McNulty (Eds.), The Handbook of Adult Clinical Psychology: An Evidence Based Practice Approach (2nd Ed.) (pp. 492-514).
 Oxford: Routledge.

 Selected peer-reviewed publications

 1. Merritt, O. A., & Purdon, C. (in press).
 Fear of compassion is associated with treatment ambivalence and negative expectations for treatment in people with anxiety, British Journal of Clinical Psychology.

 2. Dean, J., & Purdon, C. (2021).
 An in vivo study of compulsions.
 Journal of Obsessive Compulsive and Related Disorders, 30, 100648. https://doi.org/10.1016/j.jocrd.2021.100648